MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 1. **Vendors and contractors using Remote Assist,** i.e., a company wants vendors and contractors that aren’t part of the company tenant to use Remote Assist.
 [Learn more about this scenario.](vendor-use-RA.md)

->[!NOTE]
-> This article is intended for administrators, and assumes that you have Microsoft Teams **AND** Azure Active Directory (Azure AD) admin privileges.
-You should also be familiar with the [Teams admin portal](https://admin.teams.microsoft.com/).

 ## Account types

 Throughout this article, we'll be referring to a few account types: